ansible-network/ansible.snmp/README.md

 ## Contributing to this collection

-This collection is intended for plugins that are not platform or discipline specific.
+This collection is intended for plugins that are not platform or discipline-specific.
 Simple plugin examples should be generic in nature.
-More complex examples can include real world platform modules to demonstrate the utility of the plugin in a playbook.
+More complex examples can include real-world platform modules to demonstrate the utility of the plugin in a playbook.

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [ansible.utils collection repository](https://github.com/ansible-collections/ansible.utils).
 See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for complete details.